-Fir-covered slopes, a vertiginous canyon, a rack-and-pinion railway fearlessly cutting through it, a ski resort, a famous monastery and an impressive cave are just a few of the things that make Kalavryta, in the Peloponnese, an ideal destination for those who love winter holidays, nature worshippers, history buffs and snow sports enthusiasts.
-Alpine hostels, good food, the Cave of the Lakes with its 13 underground lakes, the plane-tree forest at Platinero; what more could one want from a winter holiday destination?
+Fir-covered slopes, a vertiginous canyon, a rack-and-pinion railway fearlessly cutting through it, a ski resort, a famous monastery and an impressive cave are just a few of the things that make Kalavryta, in the Peloponnese, an ideal destination for those who love winter holidays, nature, history and snow sports.
+Alpine hostels, good food, the Cave of the Lakes with its 13 underground lakes, the plane-tree forest at Platinero… what more could one want from a winter holiday destination?
 And it’s close to both Athens and Patras.

 What to do in Kalavryta

 A stunning train ride through the canyon

 The Vouraikos Canyon ranks among the ten most beautiful in Europe and the rack-and-pinion railway, built in 1896 with a gauge of just 750mm, is one of the six most famous in the world.
 On the ride from Diakofto to Kalavryta, you will marvel at the canyon’s wild beauty, roll alongside the river and then you’ll be awed by the scenery at Dikastiria, Portes, Katarraktis (Waterfall) and Meteora tis Zachlorous.
 The route can also be hiked by the fairly fit.
 The tavernas at the scenic station at Kato Zachlori come highly recommended.